intrinio/javascript-sdk/docs/CompanyApi.md

 # **getAllCompanyNews**
 > ApiResponseNews getAllCompanyNews(opts)

-Get All Company News
+All News

-Returns all news for all companies
+Returns all News for all Companies

 ### Example
 ```javascript